Spring of Bosnia

 A post shared by Damir Badžić (@damirbadza) on

-The spring of the river Bosna, along with the surrounding nature of Mount Igman, makes this location more than ideal for family excursions and enjoyment in the fresh, clean air.
-The park offers excursion sites, carriage rides, and has a restaurant where you can enjoy freshly caught river trout.
+The sources of the Buna river, together with the surrounding nature of Mount Igman, make this location more than ideal for family outings and enjoying the fresh, clean air.
+There are also other attractions in the park, such as carriages, picnic areas, and a restaurant in the heart of the park where the specialty is freshly caught river trout.

 Boračko Lake

-Located about 20 kilometers from Konjic, Boračko Lake is one of the most beautiful natural lakes in Bosnia and Herzegovina.
+Located about 20 kilometers from Konjic, Boračko Lake represents one of the most beautiful natural lakes in Bosnia and Herzegovina.

-Boračko Lake is a mountain, glacial lake that lies at the foot of Mount Prenj, at an altitude of 397m.
+Boračko Lake is a mountain glacial lake situated at the foot of Mount Prenj, at an altitude of 397m.

-On the west, it is surrounded by steep and wooded heights of Montenegro and on the east by Tranjine.
-The surroundings of the lake are embellished with dense coniferous and deciduous forests.
+To the west, it is surrounded by steep and wooded heights of Montenegro, and to the east, Tranjine.
+The surroundings of the lake are adorned with dense coniferous and deciduous forests.

 View this post on Instagram